Data Protection Notice

 'gpfoto.ie' is a business name registered to Gerald O’Sullivan.
 When we say 'gpfoto', 'us', 'our' or 'we', we are referring to Gerald O’Sullivan.
-Our registered office is situated at 24 The Cloisters, Clane Co.
-Kildare.
+Our registered office is situated at The Mill, English Row, Celbridge Co.
+Kildare Ireland.

 GPFOTO is the 'data controller' for the purposes of applicable data protection laws.

 Our data protection representative is Gerald O’Sullivan who may be contacted by writing to the above address or by email to ( [email protected] )

 Why we process your data, the lawful basis for processing your data and who we share it with

 We are a sports photography agency and attend sporting events nationwide and internationally.
 We attend these events to take photographs for sale to the public (these includes selling online through our website to parents and players)

 The legal basis for our processing is based on article 6(F) GDRP.
 This provides where processing is necessary for the purposes of legitimate interests except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Where photographs are being taken at an event attended by large crowds, it is not possible to obtain the consent of all attendees.
 However, we promote and encourage all sporting organisations to have clear signs around the venue indicating that photos are being taken.
 If we take a photo of any individual who wishes to have the image deleted, we will immediately remove the material from our website and destroy the image.